International Business Machines Corporation (IBM) Shares Up Despite Recent Market Volatility

 IBM’s Market Performance

-The stock of International Business Machines Corporation (IBM) has seen a -1.16% decrease in the past week, with a -8.32% drop in the past month, and a -17.18% fall in the past quarter.
-The volatility ratio for the week is 2.18%, and the volatility levels for the past 30 days are at 1.55% for IBM.
-The simple moving average for the last 20 days is -3.66% for IBM stock, with a simple moving average of -7.84% for the last 200 days.
+IBM’s stock has seen a 0.29% increase for the week, with a -6.71% drop in the past month and a -11.53% fall in the past quarter.
+The volatility ratio for the week is 1.88%, and the volatility levels for the past 30 days are at 1.59% for International Business Machines Corporation The simple moving average for the last 20 days is -1.82% for IBM stock, with a simple moving average of -6.82% for the last 200 days.

 Analysts’ Opinion of IBM